KimikaTeorikoa/python-notes-tccm/contents/printing.md

 The alignment can be specified with the `<align>` part of the format, and the most usual options are: `<` (left aligned), `>` (right aligned), and `^` (centered).
-The default is left aligned.
+The default is left alignment for strings, and right alignment for numbers.

 Let's take a look to the outcome of different formats for the same variables.